 To avoid digestive problems, choose drinks that do not contain caffeine and are not fizzy.
 You can try plain water, herbal teas or milk.
 If you can’t do without your coffee, limit your intake to one-2 two cups per day.

 Fish oil in high doses has been shown to have anti-inflammatory properties.
 It can also benefit your digestive tract as well.
 You can start by adding fatty fish into your diet, this includes tuna, mackerel, and salmon.

 Red cabbage contains a high amount of amino acid L-glutamine, proven to help heal the soft tissue lining the intestines.
 It is helpful for individuals with ulcerative colitis, leaky gut, Crohn’s disease, celiac disease and irritable bowel syndrome.

 Red cabbage can be consumed as juiced, steamed or fermented, which will add more gut-healthy enzymes and beneficial bacteria.

 Bananas are rich in fiber to help in the digestive process.
 It helps to restore normal bowel function, most especially if you have diarrhea.
 It also helps in restoring potassium and electrolytes, that may be lost due to runny stool.

 Lean Fish & Meat

-Choose lean meats like chicken, fishes and other lean meats.
+Eat lean meats like chicken and fishes.
 This will go down a lot easier than red meat or steak, which contains more fats.
 Also, fish and lean meats, have not been associated with an increased risk of colon cancer like that of high-fat red meats.

 Bone broth is used as the foundation of the GAPs diet, that is based on the Gut and Psychology Syndrome (GAPS) principles.
 This is because is it very easily digested and is incredibly healing to the gut.